kubernetes/enhancements/keps/sig-storage/2485-read-write-once-pod-pv-access-mode/README.md

 In Kubernetes, we should add a new ReadWriteOncePod persistent volume access mode to PersistentVolumes and PersistentVolumeClaims.
-This change will require adding a feature gate to the kube-apiserver, kube-controller-manager, kube-scheduler, and kubelet.
+This change will require adding a feature gate to the kube-apiserver, kube-scheduler, and kubelet.
 Validation logic will need updating to accept this access mode type if the feature gate is enabled.

 ```golang
        // can be mounted read/write mode to exactly 1 pod